ingonyama-zk/icicle/docs/docs/icicle/getting_started.md

 The libs will be built and installed to `target/<buildmode>/deps/icicle` so you can easily link to them.
 Alternatively you can set `ICICLE_INSTALL_DIR` env variable to have it installed elsewhere.
 :::note
-Make sure to have the icicle libs avaialble when deploying an application that depends on icicle shared libs.
+Make sure to have the icicle libs available when deploying an application that depends on icicle shared libs.
 :::

 ### Go: Build, Test, and Install